TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 ## Creators

 Obey supplies `creators` for generating data using methods that can be predefined.
 For the `id` we'll use the [node-uuid](https://www.npmjs.com/package/node-uuid) module.
-Let's revisit the model:
+Let's revisit the model, defining a `creator` using the method by the same name:

 {% highlight javascript %}
 import obey from 'obey'